tetsu97/WristWatch-G2-Extruder/README.md

 We would like to respect Jared's ongoing work, therefore CAD files will not be released yet.
 They will be released once Jared publishes files for main Galileo 2 projects.

-All files can be shared freely but please do not post in public channels for the time being.

 ## BOM
 ```
 2 M3 Heatset Inserts